gregecmaregec/gregecmaregec.github.io/_pages/coderepository.md

     }
 }

-// Function to animate the cherry blossom leaves function animate() {
+// Function to animate the cherry blossom circles function animate() {
     ctx.clearRect(0, 0, canvas.width, canvas.height);
     for (const leaf of leaves) {